 GRE In-Section Scores

 Keep in mind that, depending on your program, your scores in one section may be weighted much more strongly in admissions.
-Potential English Lit MAs don’t have to worry about Quant quite as much as potential Engineering PhDs.
-However, scoring high in both sections is a definite plus.
+Of course, scoring high in both sections is a definite plus!
+We’ll cover more about in-section scores by program later.

 Understanding GRE Percentiles